robusta-dev/robusta/docs/configuration/azure-managed-prometheus.rst

 For certain features, Robusta needs to reach out to Prometheus so that Robusta can analyze and present Prometheus data.
 In order to authenticate against the Azure managed Prometheus service, you have two options:
-- Create an Azure Active Directory authentication app
+- Create an Azure Active Directory authentication app (Option #1)
+  - Pros:
+    - Quick setup.
+Just need to create an app, get the credentials and add them to the manifests
+    - Other pods can't use the Service Principal without having the secret
+  - Cons:
+    - Requires a service principal (Azure AD permission)
+    - Need the client secret in the kubernetes manifests
+    - Client secret expires, you need to manage its rotation
+- Use Kubelet's Managed Identity (Option #2)
+  - Pros:
-- Create a Managed Identity (Recommended, no secret to carry around)
+    - Quick setup.
+Get the Managed Identity Client ID and add them to the manifests
+    - No need to manage secrets.
+Removing the password element decreases the risk of the credentials being compromised
+  - Cons:
+    - Managed Identity is bound to the whole VMSS, so other pods can use it if they know the client ID

 Get the Azure prometheus query endpoint
 =========================================